Learning Temporal Evolution of Spatial Dependence with Generalized Spatiotemporal Gaussian Process Models: Introduction

 The rest of the paper is organized as follows.
-Section \ref{sec:generalized STGP} reviews the separable spatiotemporal Gaussian Process (STGP) and generalizes it to be non-separable by introducing the time-dependence to the spatial kernel.
-Two model structures, the Kronecker product (model I) and the Kronecker sum (model II), in the generalized STGP are compared for learning the temporal evolution of spatial dependence (TESD).
-Section \ref{sec:infpred} discusses the posterior inference and the prediction of both mean function and covariance kernel.
-Model II with the Kronecker sum structure is shown to have computational advantage over model I based on the Kronecker product.
-Section \ref{sec:simulation} contains a simulation study to illustrate the effectiveness of the proposed generalized STGP (mainly model II) in modeling and predicting TESD of spatiotemporal processes.
-In Section \ref{sec:ADPET}, the proposed methodology is applied to analyze a series of positron emission tomography (PET) brain images of Alzheimer's patients obtained from the Alzheimer's Disease Neuroimaging Initiative (ADNI) \citep{ADNI}.
-TESD of their brain regions is effectively characterized and predicted during the progression of AD.
+In Section \ref{sec:gen_STGP}, the classical separable STGP (baseline model 0) is reviewed and generalized by introducing the time-dependence to the spatial kernel.
+Two model structures, quasi Kronecker product (referenced model I) and quasi Kronecker sum (proposed model II), in the generalized STGP (gSTGP) are proposed and compared for learning TESD.
+Then we systematically investigate various theoretic properties of gSTGP in Section \ref{sec:theory} and briefly discuss the posterior inference and the prediction of TESD in Section \ref{sec:infpred}.
+In Section \ref{sec:numerics}, we conduct a simulation study (Section \ref{sec:simulation}) and apply the proposed methodology to analyze a series of positron emission tomography (PET) brain images of Alzheimer's patients (Section \ref{sec:ADPET}) obtained from the Alzheimer's Disease Neuroimaging Initiative \citep{ADNI}.
+By comparing with various non-stationary/non-separable models, we illustrate the effectiveness and efficiency of the proposed gSTGP in modeling and predicting TESD of spatiotemporal processes.
 Finally we conclude in Section \ref{sec:conclusion} with a few comments on the methodology and some discussions of future directions.
-All the numerical codes are available at \href{https://github.com/lanzithinking/TESD_gSTGP}{https://github.com/lanzithinking/TESD\_gSTGP}.